-The PCMH model strives to provide patients with what they say they want in healthcare - having a personal relationship with their doctor; feeling valued and not like a number; having the physician treat the whole person and not just certain symptoms; having adequate time to talk to the doctor and not feeling rushed; and physician bedside manner and listening skills.1
+Patient-Centered Medical Homes (PCMHs) aim to deliver efficient, patient-centered primary care.
+Specifically, PCMHs strive to provide patients with what they say they want in healthcare - having a personal relationship with their doctor; feeling valued; being treated as a whole person and not just a series of illnesses; having adequate time to talk to the doctor and not feeling rushed; and good bedside manner and listening skills.1

-1. For example, see Quincy and Kleimann, Engaging Consumers on Healthcare Cost and Value Issues, Consumers Union (October 2014); Talking about Healthcare Payment Reform with U.S. Consumers: Key Communications Findings from Focus Groups, April 2011, Robert Wood Johnson Foundation; and Schleifer, David, et al., Curbing Health-Care Costs: Are Citizens Ready to Wrestle with Tough Choices?, Public Agenda and Kettering Foundation (2014).
+1. For example, see Quincy and Kleimann, "Engaging Consumers on Healthcare Cost and Value Issues," Consumers Union (October 2014); "Talking about Healthcare Payment Reform with U.S. Consumers: Key Communications Findings from Focus Groups," Robert Wood Johnson Foundation (April 2011); and Schleifer, David, et al., "Curbing Health-Care Costs: Are Citizens Ready to Wrestle with Tough Choices?," Public Agenda and Kettering Foundation (2014).

-3. Klein, David B., et al., "The Patient-Centered Medical Home: A Future Standard for American Healthcare?," Public Administration Review (April 2013).
+2. Klein, David B., et al., "The Patient-Centered Medical Home: A Future Standard for American Healthcare?," Public Administration Review (April 2013).